rajatkulkarni95/getyourfeeds/README.md

 # GetYourFeeds - A RSS Reader

-## Motivation

-Undertaken as part of a take home assignment, courtesy of Avoma.

 ## What does it do?

 The app is a simple SPA RSS Reader created with React.
 It accepts an RSS Feed, and displays the information retrieved from the feed onto the app.
 Simple as that!